How to Get a Probationary License in New Jersey: Teen Driver’s Guide

 The GDL program sees you through these permits and licensing:

-You’re in-between the examination permit an adult license – New Jersey uses four unique permitting stages.
+You’re in between the examination permit and an adult license – New Jersey uses four unique permitting stages.
 Yes, this takes extra effort and may sound confusing.
-But, you shouldn’t have trouble getting a provisional license in the state if you follow along with this guide.
+But you shouldn’t have trouble getting a provisional license in the state if you follow along with this guide.

-The follow shares how you’d get a “teen” driver’s license in New Jersey including the requirements, steps, and payments you’ll make & take to enjoy cruising on the roads.
+The following shares how you’d get a “teen” driver’s license in New Jersey including the requirements, steps, and payments you’ll make & take to enjoy cruising on the roads.

 Note: Anyone under 21 or out-of-state will need to go through the GDL.